carpenter007/CarND-Term1-P5-VehicleDetection/writeup.md

 The parameters are choosen manually.
 It was always a trade-off between performance, accuray and overfitting.
 Once I found parameters which allow a good prediction on several test images, I stopped tuning for a higher accuray and started to focus on processing performance.

 Ultimately I got a feature vector with a length of 2148.
+All the features are normalized by using *Sklearns StandardScaler*.

 ### Create a classifier